 We discussed the project in this profile: Aerosol Dust and Ocean Chemistry

 We also work on land.
-NSF has recently supported our study (1954322) of changes to solute chemistry as rainfall travels through tree canopies.
-We are working with partners at Georgia Southern University and Franklin & Marshall College.
+NSF has supported our study (1954322) of changes to solute chemistry as rainfall travels through tree canopies.
+We are working with partners at Cleveland State University and University of Kentucky.
 Dr. Moore is leading the field work and chemical analyses associated with this project.

 Past Research Projects

 The National Science Foundation has also funded our participation in the The Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC) project.
 Dr. Marsay joined a group of scientists from around the world aboard the RV Polarstern collecting samples of atmospheric deposition to better understand this important transport pathway in the planet’s most rapidly changing environment.
 The ship spent 2020 frozen in the Arctic sea ice and serving as a floating observatory.